Passionate About Inspiring Others to Have a Better Relationship with Their Pets.

 I love animals, particularly dogs and cats, and have since childhood.
-Animal behavior, especially canine and feline, has always interested me.
-It's why I became not just an obedience trainer years ago but dove into the behavior aspect with both feet, especially when I learned about positive training.
+Animal behavior, especially canine and feline, has always been of interest to me.
+It's why I became not just an obedience trainer years ago but dove into the behavior aspect of training with both feet, so to speak, especially after I learned about positive training.

 I couldn’t believe the difference it made in my own dogs.
-And from then on, I never looked back to the “old” ways, and that’s been over 23 years.
-Before then, I was a correction/reward trainer with 19 years of hands-on veterinary experience working side-by-side with a large number of veterinarians (especially those interested in behavior) with all kinds of dogs and cats, particularly those with attitudes.
+After that, I never looked back to the “old” ways, and that’s been over 23 years.
+Before then, I was a correction/reward trainer with 19 years of hands-on veterinary experience working side-by-side with a large number of veterinarians (especially those interested in behavior) and with all kinds of dogs and cats, particularly those with attitudes.
 It was those attitudes that really got my attention.

-Today, I look at each individual situation, review the problem/s, as well as the needs of the family.
+Today, I look at each individual dog and its caregivers, as well as the needs of the family to determine what course to follow to remedy and reshape undesirable behaviors.

 But there is an about you in this, as well.
 Yes, you have to do your part.
 It’s not just me.
-You are the one living with Phydo 24/7.
-It's you who is giving the right or wrong cues or reinforcements for what your dog is doing.
+You are living with Phydo 24/7.
+It's you who are giving the right or wrong cues and reinforcements for what your dog is currently doing, good or bad.

-All of our four-legged friends at home are rescues as well as members of our family.
+All of our four-legged friends at home are rescues and members of the family.

-FREYA, an abuse/neglect case pulled out of Philly, she came to us as a foster rescue hating her crate, men and brooms.
+FREYA, an abuse/neglect case pulled out of Philly, she came to us as a foster rescue hating her crate, men and brooms as well as the occasional cell phone.
 Her former owners kept this Border Collie pup very long hours in a crate with no relief.
 It was no wonder she acted out and hated her kennel.
 (Freya has several videos on YouTube, some under Freya & Friends, and several "How To" videos.
-(More to come.)
+(More coming.)

 FRED, seventeen and the mellowest cat I have ever had, he's twenty pounds and has never been impressed by any of our dogs and has been the best cat ever to teach our dogs how to get along with the feline division.
 (RIP, dear friend)